jingyijin/mesh_geodesy/README.md

 ### Remote Desktop Connection instructions for Windows users

-In ooder to launch and visualize the GUI windows, if you are under a Windows remote system, the recommendation is to install Remote Desktop Connection by following the instructions below:
+In order to launch and visualize the GUI windows, if you are under a Windows remote system, the recommendation is to install Remote Desktop Connection by following the instructions below:
 ```
 sudo apt-get update
 sudo apt-get install xrdp